babelomics/TFTEA/README.md

 Roadmap is available at [GitHub milestones](https://github.com/babelomics/tftea/milestones).
 You can report bugs or request new features at [GitHub issue tracking](https://github.com/babelomics/bierapp/issues).

 ### Versioning
-BierApp is versioned following the rules from [Semantic versioning](http://semver.org/).
+TFTEA is versioned following the rules from [Semantic versioning](http://semver.org/).